BoğaziUniversity - MS Mechanical Engineering

 he rowed on the Atlantic, the Caribbean and the Gulf of Mexico became new records.

-By the time he was done with his circumnavigation in 2012, Erden had accumulated 876 days and over 29,000 nm on his rowboat.
+By the time he was done with his circumnavigation in 2012, Erden had accumulated 876 days and almost 29,000 nm on his rowboat.
 844 days

 and about 27,600 nm of his rowing career had been solo, each of which remain new records.
 He would be acknowledged with a Citation of